SEX workers are not to blame for the steady rise in sexually transmitted diseases around the country's mine sites, a parliamentary inquiry has heard.

 "It is well recognised sex workers play an important role in educating clients who are often unaware of the need to prevent health risks," Ms Fowkes said

 "They are well equipped to ensure every session is a safe sex encounter.

 "Unfortunately some small centres and regional areas have a low level of infrastructure and health care and there can be problems as a result."

-The Scarlet Alliance submission suggests sex workers are "unique employees" as they are classified FIFO workers, but provide a service for FIFO workers.
+The Scarlet Alliance submission suggests sex workers are "unique employees" as they are classified FIFO out workers, but their purpose is to provide a service for FIFO workers.

-"People are just looking for someone to blame and sex workers are an easy target," it says.
+"People are just looking for someone to blame and sex workers are an easy target."

 Doctors and electricity contractors also spoke at the hearing.